NakamotoInstitute/nakamotoinstitute.org/server/content/library/gradually-then-suddenly/content/bitcoin-is-not-a-pyramid-scheme.md

 <figure>
   <blockquote>
-    <p>A pyramid scheme is an investment fraud in which new participants' fees are typically used to pay money to existing participants for recruiting new members.
-Pyramid scheme organizers may pitch the scheme as a business opportunity such as a multi-­level marketing (MLM) program.
+    <p>A pyramid scheme is an investment fraud in which new participants’ fees are typically used to pay money to existing participants for recruiting new members.
+Pyramid scheme organizers may pitch the scheme as a business opportunity such as a multi-level marketing (MLM) program.
 Fraudsters frequently use social media, internet advertising, company websites, group presentations, conference calls, and YouTube videos to promote a pyramid scheme.
 All pyramid schemes eventually collapse, and most investors lose their money.</p>
   </blockquote>
   <figcaption>US Securities and Exchange Commission<sup><a id="ref66" href="#fn66">[66]</a></sup></figcaption>
 </figure>